top of page

 “When a man (adam) shall have a rising in his skin…” Leviticus 13:2

 The consequences of Eve’s sin have reverberated throughout history.
 Physically speaking, women have dealt with their monthly cycles, the associated cramping and headaches, hormone fluctuations, the extended gestation process of 40 weeks, and the pain of childbirth (Eruvin 100b).
-If Eve had not sinned, all children would be born the day they were conceived, birth would be painless and no blood loss would occur.
+If Eve had not sinned, all children would have been born the day they were conceived, birth would have been painless, and no blood loss would have occurred.
 Yet it happened.
 The Torah’s primordial letters that preceded creation now had to re-arrange to apply to a fallen world.
 Leviticus says,

 “Tell the people of Israel: ‘If a woman conceives and gives birth to a boy, she will be unclean for seven days with the same uncleanness as in niddah, when she is having her menstrual period.
 On the eighth day, the baby’s foreskin is to be circumcised.
 She is to wait an additional thirty-three days to be purified from her blood…But if she gives birth to a girl, she will be unclean for two weeks, as in her niddah, and she is to wait another sixty-six days to be purified from her blood.”
 Leviticus 12:2-5